NREL/openstudio-insight-measures/README.md

 Measures for Autodesk's Insight product.

-This is a ongoing work-in-progress to consolidate development into a single repository from the following.
+This is an ongoing work-in-progress to automate, consolidate, and organize development from the following.

 ## [OpenStudio Common Measures Gem](https://github.com/NREL/openstudio-common-measures-gem)